I have lost / I can’t remember /I did not receive my personal User ID and Password. Can you send it to me again?

 May I get an extension to complete my continuing education requirements?

 No – you cannot renew your registration until your CE is complete.
-Late fees will apply if you have not finished your CE and have to renew after your expiration date.

 Am I allowed to carry over hours between registration periods?